OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 For those looking to rack up Instagram followers, Manchester is the place to capture the perfect panoramic shot, with its awe-inspiring Gothic cityscapes that give way to the Peak District, the Pennines and the Cheshire Plain.
 Here are Culture Trip’s favourite views across Manchester.

-South of Manchester you’ll find predominantly flat landscapes and rolling meadows, but there’s one incredible viewpoint just outside the affluent village of Alderley Edge.
-After a short stroll through the woods you’ll find a red sandstone escarpment with dramatic vistas of the Cheshire Plains and, on a clear day, the peaks of the Pennines in the distance.
-The contrast of the red cliffs and green landscapes make the scene particularly photogenic.
+South of Manchester you’ll find predominantly flat landscapes and rolling meadows, but there is one jaw-dropping viewpoint just outside the quaint village of Alderley Edge.
+After a short stroll through the woods, you’ll find yourself on Stormy Point, a red sandstone ridge overlooking the Cheshire Plain; on a clear day, you can even see the peaks of the Pennines in the distance.
+The contrast between the red cliffs and verdant landscape makes the scene particularly photogenic.

-For a different perspective on the city, the Air Shard tower (part of the Imperial War Museum North) offers spectacular views of Salford Quays, looking out towards the city centre.
-The reflections of the nearby buildings of Media City and the Lowry reflecting in the water are reason enough to admire the views here, but you’ll also have the chance to see the cityscape from a different angle.
+Experience the city from a different perspective at the Air Shard tower.
+Part of the Imperial War Museum North, this striking building offers spectacular views of Salford Quays looking out towards the city centre.
+The reflections of the nearby MediaCityUK and the Lowry are two more reasons to visit this spot.